tr3v3r/react-native-esc-pos-printer/docs/PRINTING.md

 ### send

 Is required at the end of a printer chain to send the commands to the printer

+- timeout? : the print operation timeout in ms (5000 - 300000).
+Optional number parameter, defaults to 5000.

 ```javascript
 printing.initialize().text("hello, is it me you're looking for").send();